Radstakes/Validator-Automatic-Failover/README.md

 ...
 ```

 Once you're done editing, save the file.
-The script will query the Radix gateway every minute and check for missed proposals.
+The script will query the Radix gateway every minute and check for missed proposals in the past 3 epochs.
 It should also be noted that any gateway can be used with this script (or even a core node for that matter) and the URL can be edited accordingly if that is the case.

 Now you're ready to test the script.
 Firstly we will run it locally to check it behaves as expected, and then the following steps will cover how to set this up as a systemd process so it can run in the background.